Higher Education

 Different trainings are available to improve the awareness, comfort and skills among participants seeking more information on this topic.
 It will also help set up a framework for identifying barriers and problem-solving at an institutional level.

-Transgender Training and Advocacy has been providing this training and support since 1996, having trained over 16,000 professionals in more than 28 states.
-Samuel has presented at national and regional meetings of the American College Health Association and NASPA.
+Transgender Training and Advocacy has been providing this training and support since 1996, having trained over 26,000 professionals in more than 28 states.
+Samuel has presented at national and regional meetings of the American College Health Association, NASPA and BACCHUS.
 See Past Trainings for a selected list.

 Training Package Options: